phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Mukta says: "a circle (kind of) should form, I a sexual harraser, any potential loss of life/livelihood/dignity as a natural consequence of my sexual harrasing is a natural consequence and cannot be accounted by those who I sexually harrassed (one manifestation of sexual violence -sexual harrasment) - for this to be true, I'd have to be a sexual harraser - for which to be true - my poem would have to be *insert words of the dominant culture*.
 Now flip.
-My poem is solely birthed from my lived experience aka 'mult opprsd in the Indian state' and is my reality, so the moment they believe my reality over their perception of my reality i.e my poem, I'd not be a sexual harraser and my potential loss of life cannot be called a natural consequence but instead becomes a violent oppressive attack and their entire basis/argument of me collapses.
+My poem is solely birthed from my lived experience aka 'multiply oppressed in the Indian state' and is my reality, so the moment they believe my reality over their perception of my reality i.e my poem, I'd not be a sexual harraser and my potential loss of life cannot be called a natural consequence but instead becomes a violent oppressive attack and their entire basis/argument of me collapses.
-Dominant culture not believing my reality (even if unable to understand) and forcing their perception of it on me is sanist and using that to is sanist and violently oppressively so, which is then used to create a false narrative of me being sexual harraser to justify any loss of life/livelihood/dignity of me as a natural consequence, is deeply violent, carceral, oppressive in nature and also enables and justifies(!)  further sexual violence on me as part of natural consequence."
+Dominant culture not believing my reality (even if unable to understand) and forcing their perception of it on me is sanist and violently oppressively so, which is then used to create a false narrative of me being sexual harraser to justify any loss of life/livelihood/dignity of me as a natural consequence, is deeply violent, carceral, oppressive in nature and also enables and justifies(!) further sexual violence on me as part of natural consequence."

 #### The public acknowledgement from Liv